 Self-adhered made modified bitumen roofs much more efficient for commercial roofing applications.

 The advantages of Mod-bit roofs are they have multiple layers and having multiple layers can make them more durable.
 This increased durability can make the mod-bit a better choice for commercial roofs with high foot traffic.

-The disadvantage of Mod-bit with these multiple layers is the cost of the materials and labor to install multiple layers is more expensive.
+The disadvantage of Mod-bit with multiple layers is the cost.
+The cost of the materials and labor to install multiple layers is more expensive.
 Also performing repairs and maintenance on mod-bit roof systems can be more difficult, also increasing the cost.

 Built-Up Roof (hot tar roofing)

 Layering the materials is how it got called a built-up roof.
 The roof is built-up by layering plies of fiberglass rolls of roofing and hot tar between each layer.
 And this is only the short explanation of how it gets installed.

 The basics of a hot tar roof so to speak.
 It’s asphalt heated up to 500 degrees and then we mop that directly on the roof deck or insulation.
 Yep, just like you would mop a kitchen floor.
 And in-between mopping we roll out layers of roofing while it's still hot.
 Many built-up roofs are done with 4, 5, or 6 layers of roofing.

 The top layer is the most important layer when it comes to maintenance.
 It'll be what determines if it can be repaired and maintained successfully.
 Oftentimes the top layer is a flood coat of hot asphalt (tar) with rocks put in the tar while it is still 450 to 500 degrees.
 A hot tar roof with a rock finish makes for a challenging repair for a very experienced roofer.
 But it can be done if there is useful life left in the flat roof system.